vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 ### Stop orders

-In addition to normal immediately executing order, Vega should accept the submission of stop orders.
+In addition to normal immediately executing orders, Vega should accept the submission of stop orders.
 These differ from normal orders in that they sit off the order book until triggered, when they are entered as normal.
 These are generally used to exit positions under pre-defined conditions, either as a "stop loss" order that controls the maximum losses a position may take, a "take profit" order that closes a position once a defined level of profit has been made, or both.

-A stop order submission can be made (stop loss or take profit are probably both just called a stop order internally).
+A stop order submission can be made (stop loss or take profit are both just called a stop order internally).

 - Stop order submissions must include either a trigger price OR trailing stop distance as a % move from the reference price in addition to a normal order submission.